-Though it may sound like a very scary medical condition, bulging disc is actually a common problem among young adults and older individuals, and should not always cause panic.
+Though it may sound like a very scary medical condition, it is actually a common problem among young adults and older individuals, and should not always cause panic.
 If the bulging of the disc presses on the nerve, the common symptoms will be numbness, muscle weakness, and pain.
 Also, depending on which of the nerves have been affected, the pain can make people think it the problem comes from different part of the body, such as kidneys, abdomen, and most commonly, the heart, especially if it’s already a case of herniated disc.

 - Bulging disc on thoracic spine